 - The student’s reasons for undertaking joint-degree work.

 - A description of how the student’s expectations are to be met in the other program.

 - A designation of someone in the other program who may serve as a contact for the YDS adviser.

 - The faculty adviser will review the student’s progress periodically through contact both with the student and with the designated person in the other program.

-Students interested in enrolling in a joint-degree program should notify the registrar and consult the senior associate dean of academic affairs for further information.
+Students interested in enrolling in a joint-degree program should notify the registrar and consult the associate dean of academic affairs for further information.

 Joint-Degree Programs within Yale

-Currently YDS has agreements for joint-degree programs with the Yale schools of the Environment, Law, Management, Medicine, Nursing, and Public Health.
-Students interested in pursuing any of these programs can obtain further information from the senior associate dean of academic affairs.
+Currently, YDS has agreements for joint-degree programs with the Yale schools of the Environment, Law, Management, Medicine, Nursing, and Public Health.
+Students interested in pursuing any of these programs can obtain further information from the associate dean of academic affairs.
 Students generally alternate terms or years in each school.
 The normal pattern for joint-degree candidates in programs totaling three years of study is to spend the entire first year almost exclusively in one school and the entire second year almost exclusively in the other, combining courses from both schools and completing requirements for both degrees during the third year.